neuropoly/tract-clustering/README.md

 pip install -e .
 ~~~

-Script:
 - Open the script `registration_script_clustering_edit.py`
-- Update the variable `Folder` to the path to the data.
+- Update the variable `Folder` to point to the unzipped rat atlas folder.